Saturday, December 17, 2016

 Believe Me Now?

-"42"..... as in raise the tax rate on the top 1-1/2% to 42%.
+"42"..... as in raise the tax rate on the top 1-1/2% to between 42 and 45%.

 As I've said repeatedly, I think that ending Supply Side Economics is one of the most important things we could do for our times.
-In the 35+ years that it has mostly dominated, things have not "trickled down"... the wealth has concentrated further up.
-Take a look at how much good could be done if we change this:
+In the 40+ years that it has mostly dominated, things have not "trickled down"... the wealth has concentrated further up.
+Although this is an opinion piece, my education and experience mean I'm not a novice in this area, either.

 People further up the economic ladder complain that about 47% of our populace pays no taxes at all.
 Well, maybe if things were shaken up somewhat, more of them would move further up the ladder and pay taxes!